To do successfully trekking in Nepal trekkers should have Good trekking equipment.

 According to trekking difficulty we can manage equipment.
 Normally high altitude trek, Climbing or Expedition needs more equipment stuff.

-IF you are in a tight budget, lot’s of trekking gears you can hire on reasonable price in Thamel, Kathmandu.
+IF you are on a tight budget, lot’s of trekking gear you can hire at a reasonable price in Thamel, Kathmandu.

-Make your luggage as light as possible because a Porter can carry maximum 25 kg.
+Make your luggage as light as possible because a Porter can carry a maximum 25 kg.